-Enrollment decline is the most critical future factor Centralia College faces, and the campus is focused on identifying strategies and initiatives that will increase overall enrollment.
+Enrollment has begun to trend up leading to better revenue projections; however, expenditures are trending up significantly, leading to some financial uncertainty.
+Enrollment is the most critical future factor Centralia College faces, and the campus is focused on identifying strategies and initiatives that will increase overall enrollment.
 As the College continues to be affected by the results of the COVID-19 pandemic, a significant decrease in enrollments has been experienced.
 While historically colleges have seen an increase in enrollments in times of higher unemployment, that has not been the trend nationally, statewide or at Centralia College.
 The College will be looking closely at budgets and ways to innovate instruction to attract more students.